wawrzynek-eq/arch-kata/presentation/transcript.md

 ### App graph update
 We decided to include AI-assisted grading in both tests.
 Here's how it looks now:
-- Multiple choice questions are unambiguous, so we left it as is.
+- Multiple choice questions are unambiguous, so we left them as is.
 - For the short answer responses, we've added an AI Grading component that takes over the manual grading process.
 - The AI Grading component uses multiple AI models and prompts to evaluate test responses.
 - The results from different AI models are aggregated to provide a final grading suggestion.